MarioLisbona/CA-T1A3-terminal-app/README.md

 - Family Contact
 - Work Contact

 The contacts will share some commonalities with their input fields.
 All contacts will contain the base fields of first name, last name and phone number.
 Below is a list of the input fields for each contact type and the fields they share.
-I will use classes and classes to implement this functionality and inheritance.
+I will use classes to implement this functionality and inheritance.
 All contact variables will be of String Type.

 | Contact      | Close Contact                          | Family Contact                               | Work Contact                                 |
 |--------------|----------------------------------------|----------------------------------------------|----------------------------------------------|